notifhy/frontend/usage/setup.md

 3. **/channel** can be used to set a channel to send alerts to for some modules
 4. Enable the module(s) with Toggle setting

 !!!success
-The Toggle setting will display if any settings still need to be configured before use !!!
+The Toggle setting will display if any settings still need to be configured before use.
+!!!